sergiuradu5/Angular-Component-Definer/README.md

     ✔️ Gauging each developer's knowledge on each component \
     ✔️ Tracking the system evolution based on how new components were being added through time \
     ✔️ Identifying problematic components, and bug magnets \
-    ✔️ Estimating a raport of number of components to number of modules etc.
+    ✔️ Estimating a ratio of number of components to number of modules etc.

 ## 2. Installation and Prerequisites
 The tool can be run in two ways: using _Java_ with _Maven_, or via a _Docker image_.